Interpretation of point forecasts with unkown directive: Monte Carlo experiments

-In this section, we illustrate that our approach, while flexible, still produces well calibrated and powerful rationality tests.
-For ease of comparison to the approach of \citet{testing}, we reproduce their simulation study.
-Each dataset $y_1,\ldots,y_T$ is generated from an AR(1)-GARCH(1,1)-model of the form
+In this section we demonstrate that our GMM estimator is reliable in finite-sample settings, and induces well calibrated and powerful tests, despite its flexibility.
+For ease of comparison to the related approach of \citet{Patton2007}, which operates under the loss function paradigm, we adopt their simulation setting.
+Specifically, each sample path $y_1, \ldots, y_T$ is simulated from a stationary AR(1)--GARCH(1,1) model of the form

-We generate 3,000 datasets from this model for each of six sample sizes $T \in \{50, 100, 250,$ $500, 1000,2000\}$.
-For all data, we calculate the optimal predictions corresponding to a quadratic loss function of the form